Sarah Clark (bishop): Ordained ministry

+Episcopal ministry

 On 20 December 2018, it was announced that Clark was to become the next Bishop of Jarrow, the sole suffragan bishop of the Diocese of Durham.
 On 27 February 2019, she was consecrated a bishop by John Sentamu, Archbishop of York, during a service at York Minster.

+On 27 January 2026, it was announced that she had been appointed the next Bishop of Ely.
+She was installed as the 70th Bishop of Ely at Ely Cathedral on 21 June 2026.